MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     }
     ```

     In v4, a bot interacts with the dialog system by creating a dialog context first, and then calling `continueDialog`.
 If there is an active dialog, control is passed to it; otherwise, this call simply returns.
-A result of `empty` indicates that no dialog was active, and so here, we start the main dialog again.
+A result of `empty` indicates that no dialog was active, and so here, you start the main dialog again.

     The `accessor` parameter passes in the accessor for the dialog state property.
 State for the _dialog stack_ is stored in this property.
 For more information about how state and dialogs work in v4, see [Managing state](../bot-builder-concept-state.md) and [Dialogs library](../bot-builder-concept-dialog.md), respectively.